spatwardhan-20/Peer-to-Peer-Lending/README.md

 ![image](results/output/classification_report.png)

  # 5. Model Explainability (SHapley Additive exPlanations - SHAP)
 We used the SHAP Python package to interpret our model.
-SHAP is an increasingly popular method used for interpretable machine learning.
+SHAP is an increasingly popular method used for interpretable machine learning.SHAP is a unified approach to explain the output of any machine learning model.
+SHAP connects game theory with local explanations, representing the only possible consistent and locally accurate additive feature attribution method based on expectations.SHAP assigns each feature an importance value for a particular prediction.
 ### Feature Contributions (force plot)
 We used a force plot to summarize how each feature contributes to an individual prediction. (insert force plot image and add explanation)